 My husband and I are on our way to becoming millionaires.
 Although it has always been one of my life’s goals, my husband couldn’t care less as long as he can play golf in retirement.

-However, after reading Everyday Millionaires by Chris Hogan, I can confirm we are on the right path as long as we stick to our saving and retirement plans.
+However, after reading Everyday Millionaires by Chris Hogan, I can confirm we are on the right path as long as we stick to our savings and retirement plans.

 In fact, if we didn’t save another dime in our retirement accounts, paid off our house, and let our investments continue to earn interest, we’d be millionaires by our mid-fifties.